 Antivirus Protection & Internet Security Software

-Malicious code is computer code that causes security breaches to damage a computing system.
+Malicious code is the kind of harmful computer code or web script designed to create system vulnerabilities leading to back doors, security breaches, information and data theft, and other potential damages to files and computing systems.
 It's a type of threat that may not be blocked by antivirus software on its own.
 According to Kaspersky Lab, not all antivirus protection can treat certain infections caused by malicious code, which is different from malware.
 Malware specifically refers to malicious software, but malicious code includes website scripts that can exploit vulnerabilities in order to upload malware.

 It is an auto-executable application that can activate itself and take on various forms, including Java Applets, ActiveX controls, pushed content, plug-ins, scripting languages or other programming languages that are designed to enhance Web pages and email.